PennTURBO/turbo-ontology/socalled_post_drivetrain/ncbo_based_initial_med_mapping.md

     - The example code in https://github.com/PennTURBO/Turbo-Ontology/blob/master/utility_python/get_bioportal_rxnorm_mappings.py dumps the mappings to STDOUT with tab as the delimiter.
 (It takes a minute or so before the first batch comes out.)
     - Example OntoRefine graph:  http://example.com/resource/rxnorm_bioportal_mappings
     - Example OntoRefine SPARQL: https://github.com/PennTURBO/Turbo-Ontology/blob/master/socalled_post_drivetrain/rxnorm_bioportal_mappings_ontorefine.md
-1. Create triples that say what RxNorm value is available via the search, whether it was a direct search result, or whether it was found by mapping a non-RxNorm term to RxNorm.
+1. Create triples that say what RxNorm value is available via the search, whether it was a direct search result, or whether it was found with subsequent mapping a non-RxNorm term to RxNorm.
 If no RxNorm term is available by either of those routes, use the URI for the direct search result.
     - Example **non**-OntoRefine SPARQL: https://github.com/PennTURBO/Turbo-Ontology/blob/master/socalled_post_drivetrain/RxnIfAvailable.md
     - Resulting graph: http://example.com/resource/RxnIfAvailable
 1. Insert some more triples regarding the acceptability of search results, in the cases where PDS already had a RxNorm value.
 These could be used for training a ML filter.